BACK TO GUIDES

 • The timestamp certificate and verification link.

-• Any context that links the work back to you or your organization.
+• Anything that connects the work back to you or your organization.

 What a timestamp does not replace

-A proof of existence is not the same as a formal copyright registration, notarization, or an official e-signature.
-Those tools serve different legal purposes.
+A proof of existence is not the same as a formal copyright registration, a notarization, or an electronic signature.
+Those tools exist for different legal purposes.

 Use a timestamp when you want early, independent evidence that your file existed at a certain time and hasn’t been changed since.